weieegoh/HorseRaceSimulator/README.md

 Java Development Kit (JDK) 11 or later

 Running a Basic Race

 Create horses with symbols, names, and confidence levels (0.0 to 1.0).

-Add horses to lanes:.
+Add horses to lanes.

-Start the race:.
+Start the race.